What Is Satellite IoT? Closing Gaps in Global Connectivity

 Use cases for satellite IoT

-Proponents of satellite IoT will advocate for its use in a wide range of IoT applications.
-But for the near future at least, satellite IoT is ideal for a handful of specific applications where other solutions are more difficult to deploy.
+Satellite IoT has potential applications for a wide range of IoT applications.
+But it’s most valuable in specific circumstances where other solutions are more difficult to deploy.
 Here are some of the more compelling use cases for this connectivity solution.

 Marine telematics